Orange Pi

 Orange Pi is a series of cost effective single-board computers (SBC) designed and manufactured by Shenzhen Xunlong Software Co., Ltd.

-The technical specifications of Orange Pi boards vary between models.
-Orange Pi OS, based on Arch Linux, is the officially supported operating system for Orange Pi boards.
+Orange Pi OS is the officially supported operating system for Orange Pi boards.
 However, the boards are compatible with other operating systems based on the Linux kernel such as Android.

-Orange Pi is also a main competitor of Raspberry Pi and their SBCs.
+The Orange Pi range competes with Raspberry Pi in the SBC market.

 History

 The first model of Orange Pi was released in 2014.
 Thirty other models have been launched since.

-In 2022, Orange Pi OS was released.
-It, by default, comes with the Arch Linux operating system, however there are two other versions: Orange Pi OS Droid (mainly used in desktop applications), Orange Pi OS Arch (mainly used in lightweight applications), and Orange Pi OS OH (mainly used for CLI-centered applications).
+In 2022, the company announced and released Orange Pi OS, an operating system that comes in three flavours.
+One is based on Huawei's HarmonyOS, the second is based on Arch Linux while the third, Orange Pi OS Droid, is based on the Android Open Source Project (AOSP).

-The modern Orange Pi boards are also compatible with third-party operating systems, like Debian, Ubuntu and Android.
+The modern Orange Pi boards are also compatible with third-party operating systems, like Debian/Armbian, Ubuntu and Android.

+As of 2025, Orange Pi OS appears to be based on Ubuntu Linux.

 Orange Pi also partners with companies and higher education systems internationally, such as UCDavis, Oviton Technologie GmbH, and Makerlab Electronics.

 Models

-Only a select few of Orange Pi's are shown here, but additional models can be found on Orange Pi's Wiki.
+A limited selection Orange Pi SBCs are shown below.